Here are some practical and useful hints and facts about teeth hygiene that you may have pondered at some stage in your life.

 How much toothpaste should I put on the toothbrush?

-A pea sized amount is all you need, and for children under 6, just a smear of toothpaste on the brush is plenty.
+A pea-sized amount is all you need, and for children under 6, just a smear of toothpaste on the brush is plenty.
 The rationale behind this is if you put a huge caterpillar amount of toothpaste on your brush then your mouth will be frothy full of toothpaste in about 20 seconds flat, and you will be tempted to swish and spit before you have actually finished brushing thoroughly.

 How often should I floss my teeth?

-Daily, or after each meal if you are having orthodontic treatment or Invisalign to straighten teeth.
+Daily, or after each meal if you are having orthodontic treatment or Invisalign to straighten teeth

-“you only need to floss the teeth you want to keep!”
+Remember a wise person once said, “You only need to floss the teeth you want to keep!”

 How much floss to use?